ProfessorManhattan/docs-ansible/readme/quick-start.md

 And there you go.
 Installing {{ role_name }} can be as easy as that.
 If, however, you would like to incorporate this into an Ansible playbook (and customize settings) then please continue reading below.

-**Note:** Before running the commands above you should probably directly access the URL to make sure the code is legit.
-We already know it is safe but, before running any script on your computer, you should know what it is and what it is doing.
+**Important Note:** *Before running the commands above you should probably directly access the URL to make sure the code is legit.
+We already know it is safe but, before running any script on your computer, you should inspect it.*